Parallel and combined identity infrastructure options

 - Any data that is needed by Contoso employees that originated in Litware must be migrated to the Contoso environment.

-- Any Active Directory or Azure AD-integrated apps from Litware that will be needed for Contoso must be reconfigured to the Contoso environment.
+- Any Active Directory or Microsoft Entra integrated apps from Litware that will be needed for Contoso must be reconfigured to the Contoso environment.
 This reconfiguration may require changes to the configuration, which groups it uses for access, or potentially to the apps themselves.

-Scenario B - If Contoso wishes to keep Litware's Active Directory forests, but not use Litware's Azure AD
+Scenario B - If Contoso wishes to keep Litware's Active Directory forests, but not use Litware's Microsoft Entra ID

 Litware may have many existing Active Directory-based apps that they rely on, and so Contoso may wish to continue to have Litware employees keep their own identities in their existing AD.
 A Litware employee would then use their existing identity for their authentication of their existing resources and authentication of Contoso resources.
-In this scenario, Litware doesn't have any cloud identities in Microsoft Online Services – either Litware wasn't an Azure AD customer, nothing of Litware's cloud assets were to be shared with Contoso, or Contoso migrated Litware's cloud assets to be part of Contoso's tenant.
+In this scenario, Litware doesn't have any cloud identities in Microsoft Online Services – either Litware wasn't a Microsoft Entra customer, nothing of Litware's cloud assets were to be shared with Contoso, or Contoso migrated Litware's cloud assets to be part of Contoso's tenant.

 Option 3 - Forest trust with the acquired forest

 Using an Active Directory forest trust, Contoso and Litware can connect their Active Directory domains.
 This trust enables Litware users to authenticate Contoso's Active Directory-integrated apps.
-Also Azure AD Connect can also read from Litware's Active Directory forest so that Litware users authenticate with Contoso's Azure AD integrated apps.
+Also Microsoft Entra Connect can also read from Litware's Active Directory forest so that Litware users authenticate with Contoso's Microsoft Entra integrated apps.
 This deployment topology requires a network route set up between the two domains, and TCP/IP network connectivity between any Litware user and Contoso Active Directory-integrated app.
 It's also straightforward to set up bidirectional trusts, so that Contoso users can access Litware AD-integrated apps (if any).

 Outcome of setting up a forest trust

-- All Litware employees can authenticate Contoso's Active Directory or Azure AD-integrated apps, and Contoso can use current AD-based tools to manage authorization.
+- All Litware employees can authenticate Contoso's Active Directory or Microsoft Entra integrated apps, and Contoso can use current AD-based tools to manage authorization.

 Constraints of setting up a forest trust